modelica/ModelicaConference2023/README.md

 The FMI design meeting meeting is open to guests and provides an opportunity to get in contact with the FMI Project, discuss ideas, feedback, requirements and new use cases for FMI.
 If you plan to participate please write to [contact@fmi-standard.org](mailto:contact@fmi-standard.org).

+## Conference Venue

+The conference will take place at the event location [Das Liebig](https://dasliebig.de/), Aachen.
+Das Liebig
+Liebigstrasse 19
+52070 Aachen

+Please find information about nearby hotels on the [conference registration](registration.html) site.

 # Registration

 Here you can find all information about the [conference registration](registration.html) and Hotel contingent. **The early registration deadline is August 11th**.